-- 7.30 Although lower compared to most of the neighbouring boroughs in Surrey, property prices are over £100,000 higher than the national average at £242,415 (see Graph 1).
-Over the past five years house prices in Woking have fallen and between December 2011 and December 2012, house prices fell by 9.5%.
+- 7.29 Although lower compared to most of the neighbouring boroughs in Surrey (see Graph 1), property prices are over £100,000 higher than the national average at £242,415.
+The average price of a property in Woking is £407,009 during 2016/17 and this is a drop from 2015/16 which was £421,910.
+According to recent market data, the average flat in the borough is sold for £254,952 which is reduced from 2015/16 price of £283,470, whilst the average detached house value is £816,935, the average semi-detached house is £429,310 and the average terrace house is £347,944.
 Despite this drop, the difficulty in accessing mortgage finance coupled with the requirement for larger deposits and long-term affordability pressures has led to an inability for many potential first-time buyers to purchase properties.
 The need for affordable housing remains considerable.
-The Strategic Housing Market Assessment shows that there is a need for an additional 499 new affordable homes per annum.
-The majority of unmet need is for family housing. - 7.31 The majority of homes in Woking are privately owned (70%) with the rental market making up around 30% of the housing stock.
+The latest Strategic Housing Market Assessment shows that there is a need for an additional 375 new affordable homes per annum.
+The majority of provision should be focused on smaller properties. - 7.30 The majority of homes in Woking are privately owned (70%) with the rental market making up around 30% of the housing stock.
 The rental market in the south east is generally higher than in Woking and in London alone; one in five households rent their home from the private market.
 This could indicate that housing in Woking is more affordable then other areas in the region as many people in London and the South East cannot afford to buy their own homes.

-Graph 1: Average house prices across Surrey (2013).
-Source: Land Registry via the BBC website.
+Graph 1: Average house prices across Surrey (2016/17).
+Source: Land Registry

-- 7.32 According to 2011 Census data and Planning Services data, there are currently 39,898 households in the Borough, of which 31% are detached houses, 24% semi detached houses, 24% flats and 20% terraced houses.
-The 2012-13 Annual Monitoring Report indicates that housing completions in the Borough are at their highest level in three years.
-The most notable developments have taken place within Woking Town Centre, which has spurred a large increase in the number of flats in the Borough.
-Conversions of detached and semi-detached houses into smaller units has also contributed to this trend. - 7.33 Woking Council published an updated Gypsy and Traveller Accommodation Assessment (GTAA) and Woking Borough Council Traveller Accommodation Assessment in November 2013.
+- 7.31 Since 2006, an average of 287 dwellings per year have been delivered within the Borough generally, housing completions have been in line with the annual housing target set out in the Core Strategy.
+According to 2011 Census data and Planning Services data, there are currently 41,093 households in the Borough.
+Over the past 10 years the largest increase in dwelling types has been in the number of flats in the Borough.
+This can be attributed to both the large number of new developments taking place in the Town Centre, as well as the number of conversions of detached and semi detached houses into smaller units.
+Core Strategy Policy CS11 highlights that the Council will not permit the loss of family homes on sites capable of accommodating a mix of residential units unless there are overriding policy considerations justifying the loss.
+This policy should help to ensure there is a mix of dwelling types and sizes to address local needs.
+Development schemes currently under construction at Brookwood Farm and Kingsmoor Park (also known as Moor Lane) will also help to readdress the balance between flatted and housing developments across the Borough. - 7.32 Woking Council published an updated Gypsy and Traveller Accommodation Assessment (GTAA) and Woking Borough Council Traveller Accommodation Assessment in November 2013.
 The Assessment identified a need to provide 20 pitches between 2012 and 2027, at a net annual average provision of 1.3 pitches.
 This is in addition to the GTAA (2007) and therefore a total of 26 pitches are required between 2006 and 2027.
 At present, the Council has met its identified need for additional pitches in the Borough up to 2015.
 Sites to meet the need for necessary additional pitches between 2015 and 2027 will need to be identified through the Site Allocations Development Plan Document (DPD).